fvmformal/fvm/doc/sphinx/source/drom2psl.rst

      at the same time and last exactly the same number of cycles" operator, ``&&``.

-The following waveform is compliant with the aforementioned assumptions, and defines two signal groups, *Master* and *Slave*:
+For example, the following waveform is compliant with the aforementioned assumptions, and defines two signal groups, *Master* and *Slave*:

 .. image:: _static/wishbone_classic_read.svg
    :alt: Wavedrom waveform for a read transaction in Wishbone, classic mode